 The premise of the book is how language must be bound up with experience in order to be really understood.
 Language is context dependent.
 A word can change its meaning in any given context quite subtly, and Barton plays around with these subtleties, alienating the reader then hooking them back in through the medium of story.
 As her command of Japanese deepens she succeeds in breaking the linguistic code that made her feel like an outsider.
-Words can be feelings, and feelings are the switch that turns a language on.
-You really have to live the words to understand the culture.
-Language after all is just the cue..
-Read more HERE
+Words can be feelings, and feelings are the switch that turns a language on…READ MORE HERE

 EVERY BREATH YOU TAKE, by Ian Williams

 China’s New Tyranny